Republican Guard (Democratic Republic of the Congo): History

 The Guard appears to be a functional successor to Mobutu's Special Presidential Division.
+Joseph Kabila's Special Presidential Security Group was renamed the Republican Guard in 2006.
 The Guard is organizationally distinct from the FARDC, and its members wear a recognizably different uniforms.
 Until 2007, they wore black uniforms.
 Today, they wear red berets to distinguish them from regular FARDC soldiers.
 General Bulenda Padiri described the Republican Guard in 2007 as a private army within the military and that most of its members came from President Kabila's home province of Katanga.

 During the 2006–2007 election cycle in the DRC the Republican Guard was recorded by Amnesty International for extrajudicial killings and other abuses of Kinshasa residents during the political unrest.

 In the next general election in 2011, the UN reported that Republican Guards, accompanied by the Congolese national police and intelligence agency, shot at protestors, killing 33 and wounding another 83.
 Another 265 were arrested, many reported that they were tortured.
 The UN stated it will work with the country's judiciary to investigate the incident and try those who were responsible.
 It was reported that Republican Guards opened fire at crowds of opposition members, who rallied near an airport where their leader was expected to be arriving.
 In the Katanga Province, it was reported that an attack on a polling station in Lubumbashi left several people dead who were caught in a fire fight between the assailants and Republican Guards.
 Also around that time, 30 people were arrested by the GR as around 60 tried to break into President Kabila's residence in Kinshasa.
 It was reported that some had military training, but the idea that they were angry Republican Guards was denied by the country's information minister.
 The GR fought them off successfully, though the fighting also spread to a nearby army base.
 Kabila called it a "coup attempt".